Persian cat: Behaviour

 The Persian is generally described as a quiet cat.
 Typically placid, it adapts quite well to apartment life.
 Himalayans tend to be more active due to the influence of Siamese traits.
-In a study comparing cat owners' perceptions of their cats, Persians rated higher than non-pedigree cats on closeness and affection to owners, friendliness towards strangers, cleanliness, predictability, vocalization, and fussiness over food.
+In a study comparing cat owners' perceptions of their cats, Persians rated higher than non-pedigree cats on closeness and affection to owners, friendliness towards strangers, cleanliness, predictability, vocalisation, and fussiness over food.